Why does it take a long time to see results?

 After 6-7 months and provided that you are working in the right direction you can start getting some serious traffic from Google.

-To avoid any confusion, the above estimates are for getting any ranking in Google that can get you some organic traffic and not necessarily one of the top 5 positions.
+To avoid any confusion, the above estimates are for the ranking in Google that can get you some organic traffic and not necessarily one of the top 5 positions on search engine pages.

 To rank higher on Google and reach the top spots, you may have to wait more than a year.